 "Distress is perhaps too strong a word," Elizabeth replied as she sat down upon the bed opposite her sister.

 "But you do wonder if the trip will bring us into contact with him?"

 "I confess that I do."
 Elizabeth sighed.
 "Why do I even think it?
-He will still be in Town."
+He will still be in town."

 Jane looked at her sister carefully.
 "Has your opinion of him changed?"

-She paused an then added in less wistful tones, "now, when I look back over our acquaintance, I see the things I could not detect before, due to my prejudice.
+She paused and then added in less wistful tones, "now, when I look back over our acquaintance, I see the things I could not detect before, due to my prejudice.
 The moments when all I saw was arrogance, I now only see reserve.
 He said to me once that he never performs to strangers, I always wondered what he meant until now."